 Listed below are a number of events and resources that would be of general interest to people in the Farm Business Management program.
-The events come from a variety of resources and due to the pandemic, most events scheduled in the near term are virtual.
+The events come from a variety of resources.

 Minnesota Agricultural Water Quality Certification Program Scholarship

 The Minnesota Agricultural Water Quality Certification Program (MAWQCP) Farm Business Management Scholarship provides scholarships to water quality certified producers to learn business management strategies that will lead to profitable and competitive farming operations.
 The scholarship form is found here.

 A study shows that farmers enrolled in MAWQCP had higher profits than non-cerified farms.
 Specifically, the 64 MAWQCP farms in the study saw 2020 profits that were an average of $40,000 or 18% higher (median of $11,000) than non-certified farms.
 The 2019 data showed an average of $19,000 or 20% (median of $7,000) in higher profits for certified producers.
 Other key financial metrics are also better for those enrolled in the MAWQCP, such as debt-to-asset ratios and operating expense ratios.
 These two years of data serve as an early indicator of a positive return on investment for the whole-farm conservation management farmers implement in order to become certified.

 Dairy Business Innovation Alliance

 The Dairy Business Innovation Alliance (DBIA) is offering two more free webinars in January in its Let’s Get Started series for value for value-added dairy entrepreneurs (or prospective entrepreneurs).
 DBIA is funded by USDA and provides technical assistance and grants to help dairy farmers and processors in Illinois, Iowa, Minnesota, South Dakota and Wisconsin improve their profitability.